(For CoC grant writers, this document is also available in PDF Format.)

 - Pasta Cluster: a 35-node, 312-core cluster of 25 Dell PowerEdge 1950 servers (2-socket, 4-core, 3.0GHz Intel X5650 processors, 16GB RAM), and 2 Dell PowerEdge R410 (2-socket, 3GHz Intel X5450 processors, 24GB RAM) and an IBM BladeCenter HS22 (8-blades, 2-socket, 6-core, 2.93GHz Intel X5670 processors, 48GB RAM).

-- The GVU Center is located in the TSRB Building and houses a variety of research labs in a multi-facility collection of workplaces.
+- The GVU Center is located in the TSRB Building and houses a variety of research labs in a multi-facility collection of workplaces, with faculty from every college across campus.
 Total GVU lab space comprises more than 8,000 square feet.
 In addition, GVU affiliated laboratories are operated by non-CoC faculty in the College of Architecture; the School of Literature, Culture, and Communication; the School of Psychology; and the Interactive Media and Technology Center.
-GVU facilities utilize state-of-the-art high-performance servers and graphics workstations from major manufacturers such as Dell, HP, Apple and Sun.
+GVU facilities utilize state-of-the-art high-performance servers and graphics workstations from major manufacturers such as Dell, HP, and Apple.
 GVU is also a partner in the Aware Home Research Initiative (AHRI).
 A partial list of specialized GVU resources includes:

 - The Proto Lab: a 1,200 sq. ft. lab devoted to the prototyping of experimental devices such as wearable computers and equipped with devices such as: